LocationGójar, Granada, Spain

 CollaboratorLeonardo Tapiz Buzarra

 ConstructorConstrucciones Parejo Anguita S.L.

 Building SurveyorsFrancisco Javier Escolano González and José Moreno Gómez

-From the architect.
+Text description provided by the architects.
 A rental housing building in a village south of Granada, where Vega River begins to flow surrounded by the foothills of the Sierra Nevada Mountains.